ascgliding/flights310/README_USER.rst

 The day summary screen shows all the dates on which we have had flights (in descending order).
 Click on a day to see the flights on that day.

-If this is the first flight of the day click on the "+" symbol to the right of the words "Day Syummary".
+If this is the first flight of the day click on the "+" symbol to the right of the words "Day Summary".

-This will create a new flight.
-Note that you cannot change the date on a small screen (e.g. a phone) yyou will need a PC or tablet.
-Recording a new flight will be for today's date.
+You will be prompted for a date, the duty instructor, tow pilot and duty pilot.
+The system knows the roster so it will automatically default to the next scheduled flying day with whoever is on the roster at the time the roster was published.
+It does not know about swaps so double check what is on the screen with who is actually on the field.

+When this screen is accepted (by pressing the tick in the lower LHS) the system will add a note for the nominated date containing the names of these people.

 Recording flights
 =================

 The concept is that as soon as an a/c is gridded you can put it into the system.
 It does not matter that it has not yet left the ground.
 Make a record that the flight is about to takeoff.

+If you are using a phone then the date is not displayed and the system uses the greatest date in the system (of either flights or notes).

 You should enter the a/c REGN first.
 You can enter anything you like in the REGN field, but if you select from one of the predefined regns then the system will default a bunch of stuff making your life easier.